jennievh/userrecords/README.md

 **Large set of data** (will take ~10 minutes to generate or to process)

 `go run src/generate/main.go -out data/messages.3.data -verify data/verify.3.csv --seed 1560000000 -count 1000000 -attrs 10 -events 5000000 -maxevents 10 -dupes 20`

+### Note
+The small set of data is in this repo.
+Not all input files could be checked in due to size.

 ### Designate the files to process
 Set the input and verification data: